AmritangshuM/AmritangshuM/README.md

 - 👋 Hi, I’m @AmritangshuM
-- 👀 I’m interested in Data Engineering
+- 👀 I’m interested in Data Analytics, Science and Engineering
 - 🌱 I’m currently learning Business Analytics
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me : https://www.linkedin.com/in/amritangshu-mukherjee/